jamilsonbatista/iOS/README.md

 ## Current Version ##
 **2.1.0** - [See Changelog](https://github.com/tapfortap/iOS/blob/master/ios-changelog.md)

+Supports iOS 4.3 and up on ARMv7 (iPhone 3GS and up, iPad 2 and up, iPod touch 3rd generation and up)

 ## General Information ##

 Integrating Tap for Tap into your app is usually really easy.
 Add our library, `libTapForTap.a`, to your iOS project, add required frameworks, initialize with your API key, and then add a `TapForTapAdView` to your view hierarchy or display an interstitial or app wall.
 That's it!